 Figure 4.
 Quantum circuit assembly taken from ref.
 [10]

-Sampling of this distribution is implemented using pseudo-quantum simulator qsim [11] via PennyLane-Cirq [12] plugin in Python.
+Sampling of this distribution is implemented using pseudo-quantum simulator qsim [11] via PennyLane-Cirq [12] plugin in Python. (explain what is qsim, what is the circuit)

 Quantum gates involved in this circuits include RX(π/2) and RY(π/2), and the W gate, where W=X+Y2.
 Other 2-qubits gates used in this circuits are SISWAP and CPhase: